wearhacks/courses/interactive-jack-o-lantern/instructions.md

 In manual mode, the system waits for a new action code from twitter.
 When one is received, the corresponding action is executed.
 By default, the automated mode is actived.
 The system that controls the LED is independant from the latter.
 It means that no mater the mode chosen (manual or auto), the lights can be set to a specific animation.
 The animations available are sound-reactive animation, rainbow animation and single color.
-To enable the single color mode, a color code must be provided in the options from twitter.
+To enable the single color mode, an hexadecimal color code must be provided in the options from twitter (example: #Color: #D9000).
-Here is the list of the codes corresponding to the different modes and actions:
+Here is the list of the keywords corresponding to the different modes and actions, as well as their coded represetation (which is what is received by the core):

 ######General system modes :
-* Automated : 1
+* Automated : auto (1)
-* Manual : 2
+* Manual : manual (2)

 ######Actions :
-* Complete animation (open, sound, close) : 1
+* Complete animation (open, sound, close) : animation (1)
-* Open pumpkin : 2
+* Open pumpkin : open (2)
-* Close pumpkin : 3
+* Close pumpkin : close (3)
-* Trigger sound : 4
+* Trigger sound : play (4)

 ###### LEDs modes :
-* Sound reactive : 1
+* Sound reactive : sound (1)
-* Rainbow animation : 2
+* Rainbow animation : rainbow (2)
-* Single color : 3
+* Single color : color (3)

+A tweet doesn't need to declare every option.
+They can be sent individually, in which case a new option will override the last one from the same category.
+It takes from 30 seconds to 1 minute until a new tweet is made accessible to twitter's search function, so don't be alaramed if a new instruction is not being executed right away.

 #### Setup() and Loop()
 The setup() function is called once when the device boots up.
 We use it to set up the basic state of our system : we set the pins to the right mode, start the neopixel routine and